 How can I apply these insights to keep moving my business forward?

 Most importantly, Cathrine cited uncertainty as a major driver of consumer behavior and business decisions — not just in the last 14-15 months but into the future.
 Critically for you, a gap is created when retailers see that people can be shaped in terms of what they want.
 The upshot: Your emphasis should not be placed on shopping but on the good experience of a shopping trip.

 What else can you expect, plan and do as the world appears to exit the age of the coronavirus?
-Our next blog post in this interview series shares insight from a veteran litigator in our panel regarding the effects of pandemic adjustments on international litigation, courtroom tactics, employer and union law, ethics, and numerous other specifics.
+Our next blog post in this interview series shares insight from a veteran litigator in our network regarding the effects of pandemic adjustments on international litigation, courtroom tactics, employer and union law, ethics, and numerous other specifics.

 Keep your eyes open for this next story.
 Expert by Big Village is here to help you navigate complex business and consumer issues — so tap into the Expert by Big Village network for the expert you need to advise your business or win your next big case!